Novuss: History

 The game appears to have developed from billiards as a shipboard game.
 The compact size of the board and comparatively stationary nature of the discs in response to the rocking of the vessel on the water made it practical as an onboard game.
 It has been called the equivalent of "sea billiards" in some languages such as Russian.

 Latvian seamen, while visiting ports of England, played a similar game in the local pubs.
 The first tables were made from blueprints brought back from England.
 In the beginning, novuss was played in the port cities Ventspils, Liepāja, and Tallinn.
 In some countries, novuss is also known by Estonian name koroona (archaic for 'crown', modern kroon) or a local variant.
 The oldest known record of the rules of the game printed in a book dates to 1930 (book in Estonian, called "Korona õpetus").
 Before that the rules were printed in Estonian magazines and newspapers.
-In Estonia the first known novus clubs were formed in 1927.
+In Estonia the first known novuss clubs were formed in 1927.
 The first competitions were held before the year 1930 (mentioned in "Korona õpetus") and official rules were needed.
 In Latvia, the game spread even more quickly than in Estonia, and soon emerged as a national sport.
 The first professional competition took place in 1932, in which Albert Raminsch won 1st place.
 In Finland, the furniture factory Oy Huonekalutehdas ja Sorvimo introduced the game, known as korona, in the port city of Turku in 1926.

 The Latvian Novuss Federation was founded on 6 December 1963.
 National Championships have been held since 1964 in singles and since 1966 in team competitions.
 Men's, women's and junior's (up to 15 years old) divisions have been established.

 In 1980, the Novuss community contained around 55,000 members.
 In the meantime, district, city, national and world championships are regularly organized.
 Novuss became one of the three most popular sports in Latvia.

+Events

 The game is further establishing itself in the United States, Canada, Israel, Georgia, Ukraine, Australia, England, Russia, Finland and Germany.

 The International Novuss Championship has been held annually, beginning in 1993, with teams from countries where Novuss has a large following, especially Latvia and Estonia.